Generic SQL Server

 Enable Change Tracking

-The Change Tracking mechanism captures changes made to a database.
-In order to enable, or disable change tracking, the database user must have the ALTER DATABASE
+The Change Tracking mechanism captures the database changes.
+To enable or disable change tracking, the database user must have the ALTER DATABASE privilege.

-To enable change tracking, connect your MS SQL Server in your SQL Client tool, and enter these commands:
+To enable change tracking, connect your SQL Server database to your SQL Client tool and enter these commands:

 -